legluondunet/MyLittleLutrisScripts/Sleeping Dogs/README.md

-# JSleeping Dogs - Definitive Edition - Steam
+# JSleeping Dogs - Definitive Edition - Windows Steam Standalone

-Description:
+### Description:
 This script will facilitate you install of this game on Linux OS:
-"Sleeping Dogs - Definitive Edition" Steam edition.
+"Sleeping Dogs - Definitive Edition" provided by Steam using Lutris Wine runner.
 During install please let all options by default.
 Big thanks to people who gave their time to permit us playing this game in the best conditions on Linux platform.

-Technical notes:
+### Technical notes:
 - x360 gamepad compatible
 - Known issues:
-* Steam is not fully usable, but it's not important, it's just installed to launch the game.
+-- Steam is not fully usable, but it's not important, it's just installed to launch the game.
-* White screen at start during les than 1 mn.
+-- White screen at start during les than 1 mn.
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/